- Group Leader, Early Cancer Institute

 Biography

 Matt is Assistant Professor of Hepatology at the University of Cambridge, based at the Early Cancer Institute and hepatologist at Addenbrooke's Hospital in Cambridge.
-He leads the East of Englad service for hepatocellular carcinoma (HCC), seeing patients from across the region and contributing to numerous obeservational and interventional clinical trials in HCC.
+He leads the East of England service for hepatocellular carcinoma (HCC), seeing patients from across the region and contributing to numerous observational and interventional clinical trials in HCC.

 His research interests centre around the diseased liver microenvironment and why this drives carcinogenisis.
 He completed his PhD at the Department of Medicine in Cambridge, investigating the presence and functionality of senescent immune cells in the liver microenvironment, in chronic viral hepatitis infection (1, 2), after liver transplantation (3, 4), and their relationship to clinical outcomes (5).